-During your preoperative class, you'll learn exercises to do before surgery designed by our therapists in the JRC.
-After surgery you will learn the postoperative exercises.
+As part of your preoperative education, you'll learn exercises to do before surgery designed by our therapists in the Joint Replacement Center Program.
+After surgery you will learn the post-operative exercises.
 All of these exercises are listed in the appendix of this book.
-Continuing your walking program and performing exercises as instructed are important factors in recovery and long term success of your new joint.
-Keep in mind that the exercises are designed to strengthen muscles around the hip and improve mobility.
-The exercises and walking are not always easy, but they are an important part of your treatment and recovery process.
+Performing these exercises regularly and properly is perhaps the most important factor in speeding recovery and determining longterm success of your new joint.
+Keep in mind that the exercises are designed to strengthen muscles around the knee and improve mobility.
+The exercises are not always easy, but they are an important part of your treatment and recovery process.
 Some soreness in your joint is normal and will improve overtime.